 Visiting On A Carnet

 Whilst there were a few early stage issues, using an ATA carnet in India is now a much smoother process.
-Their national chamber organisation (FICCI) offer a downloadable pdf, with operational guidance and useful contact details.
+Their national chamber organisation (FICCI) offer operational guidance and useful contact details to businesses in India.

 FICCI make their dual intent clear “Our ATA Carnet policy will boost the development of Indian business at national, or international level.
 The overseas companies they encourage will also help take our own forward.”